i-mozz/phpstorm-snapshots-for-ai/.product/contributing.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

-## License

-By contributing to Snapshots for AI, you agree that your contributions will be licensed under the same terms as the original project.

 ## Thank You

 Your contributions to Snapshots for AI are greatly appreciated.
 Thank you for helping make this project better for everyone!